 The Agency is dependent on federal and state funding in order to carry out its various programs.
-The Agency expects to receive less funding for 2012 due to the exhaustion of ARRA funding.
+The Agency expects to receive less funding for 2013 due to the exhaustion of ARRA funding and current uncertainties with the Federal budget.
+In addition, the Agency's Head Start program is up for renewal.

-SOUTH CENTRAL HUMAN RESOURCE AGENCY Statement of Net Assets June 30, 2011
+SOUTH CENTRAL HUMAN RESOURCE AGENCY Statement of Net Assets June 30, 2012